Discretization of Linear Problems in Banach Spaces: Residual Minimization, Nonlinear Petrov-Galerkin, and Monotone Mixed Methods: Residual minimization, nonlinear Petrov--Galerkin and monotone mixed formulation

-In this section, we characterize the solution of residual minimization~\eqref{eq:residual_minimization} by means of the duality mapping.
+In this section, we analyze the residual minimization method~\eqref{eq:introResMin} and characterize its solution by means of the duality mapping.
 The characterization will give rise to a nonlinear Petrov--Galerkin discretization and corresponding mixed formulation.
 The inexact version of this method is the subject of Section~\ref{sec:practical}.